 - Transport to and from Ardtornish Estate;

 - Personal items detailed in the FAQ section;

 - Drinks during the walks (other than tea, coffee and hot chocolate with meals);

 - Any additional snacks you like to eat whilst walking (e.g packets of nuts, chocolate bars, etc.).

 Meet, dinner and

-Meet in the car park by the Ardtornish Estate office at 18:00; full joining instructions are in one of the FAQs and will be sent via email in advance of the trip.
+Meet in the car park by the Ardtornish Estate office at 17:00; full joining instructions are in one of the FAQs and will be sent via email in advance of the trip.

 The bunkhouse is right beside us and, once everyone has arrived, we will have introductions and a quick kit check to ensure everyone is suitably prepared.
 After that, we will be transported 15 minutes to the nearest village, Loch Aline, where the multi-award winning Whitehouse Restaurant will provide us with a two-course gourmet dinner.

 Day 2 (22nd September)